Your Gallery in Rome

 Nestled in the alternative alleyways of Monti, Ashanti Gallery is a jewels factory offering a treasure trove of jewellery design, paintings, and various other initiatives.
 It is run by a young and enterprising group of collaborators overseen by owner Raffaele Cinzio.
 Exhibitions feature artists’ collectives and this year the gallery is celebrating its 15th birthday.

 Largo Fontanella di Borghese, 19

 Thurs-Fri 4:00pm-7:00pm; Sat 10:30am-1:00pm & 4:00pm-7:00pm & by appointment

-Named for its “Harpsicord” shape, the Galleria del Cembalo is a monument to its original owner Marcantonio IV Borghese.
-The 18th century aristocrat wanted to bring fame and importance to his family by decorating his home.
-The ground floor living rooms of the palace, overlooking a beautiful garden, host many works by popular late 18th century artists.
-The gallery also offers art and photography exhibitions of work by contemporary artists.
-This gallery used to be and still is, a popular destination for travelers from around the world.
+Named for its “Harpsicord” shape, the Galleria del Cembalo is a monument to its original owner, Marcantonio IV Borghese.
+The 18th century aristocrat wanted to bring fame to his family by decorating his home.
+The ground floor living rooms, overlooking a beautiful garden, have brilliant works by popular late 18th century artists.
+The gallery also offers art and photography exhibitions done by contemporary artists.

 Via Casilina Vecchia, 96/C